-This type of scam is designed to trick unsuspecting consumers into revealing sensitive personal data so that fraudsters can use this information to access their account.
-Given the stakes involved in protecting your finances, Park Bank encourages vigilance in avoiding the pitfalls of “phishing” (e-mail), “vishing” (telephone), and “smishing” (text message) scams.
+These types of scams are designed to trick unsuspecting consumers into revealing sensitive personal data so that fraudsters can use this information to access their account.
+Given the stakes involved in protecting your finances, Park Bank encourages vigilance in protecting yourself from these scams and fraudsters.

-If you have received a message similar to the one above you are in no danger as long as you did not respond.
-Ignoring the message is the best response.
+Hopefully you haven't fallen for any of the scams listed above.
 However, if you did mistakenly provide your debit or credit card number, you need to take action, quickly:

 - Call the financial institution that issued the card.
 If it is a Park Bank-issued card, call (608) 278-2801.